jeremybise/twentynineteen-hugo/README.md

 ## Content Notes

 - To set a featured image for a post or page, add `image: /path/to/image.jpg` to your post or page's frontmatter.
+- If your article will include a snippet of code, set `has_code: true` to activate syntax highlighting.

 ## Available Site Params